mercy15/alx-low_level_programming/0x00-hello_world/README.md

-This directory is for Hello C programs
+this is about the hello task